samrocksc/top/README.md

 # Tens Application

 This is a full-stack application with:
-- Frontend admin panel built with Next.js and TypeScript
 - Client frontend built with Next.js and TypeScript
 - Backend API built with Express and TypeScript
 - PostgreSQL database